It may sound weird to many people, but reptiles could be pets too. Reptiles are vertebrates that include lizards, snakes, etc.

 Most species, especially the larger ones, have a prehensile tail.
 Chameleons’ eyes are individually moveable, yet they focus forward in synchronization when aiming at a prey item, giving the animal stereoscopic vision.

-Chameleons are unusual and attractive creatures, and they need a vast, well-maintained habitat at a specific humidity and temperature.
+Chameleons are unusual and attractive creatures that need a vast, well-maintained habitat at a specific humidity and temperature.
 Because chameleons are easily stressed, this is the case.

 They should also not be handled frequently due to their susceptibility to stress.
 Chameleons feed on live insects that they capture with their extended tongues.